 So without further ado, I urge you to continue reading…

 October 29, 2017

-Our ranks were scattered by endless volleys of barbed arrows, and while we Indashi Barbarians may possess the stoutest of hearts, those hearts must be channeled through a strong mind and an iron fist.
+Our ranks were scattered by countless arrows.
+While we Indashis possess the stoutest hearts, those hearts must be harnessed by a strong mind and an iron fist.
 Kor’Thank is that mind.
 Kor’Thank is that fist.
-Amidst a rain of wicked steel, he rallied the Reptrix Cavalry and led the charge against Rotskar’s army.
+Amidst a rain of merciless steel, our dauntless king rallied the Reptrix Cavalry and led the charge against Rotskar’s army.